 A country is often known for its unique culture.
 Being able to recognize behavioral patterns from your own country is usually straightforward.
 It gets more complicated when people want to know the typical characteristics of citizens from different countries.
 This is why I will explain some typical Dutch characteristics in this article and answer the question, "what are the Dutch like?".

 The Dutch are known to be very direct and opinionated, generally happy, realistic, punctual, and greedy.
-Besides, the Dutch really like to split bills, have an early dinner, and they love to complain.
+Besides, the Dutch really like to split bills and have an early dinner, and they love to complain.

 As described above, it is always hard to explain what a typical citizen of a different country is like.
 Being born in the Netherlands and being around Dutch people my entire life has given me somewhat of an idea of what makes a "Dutchie" an authentic Dutch person.
 Here is a list of typical Dutch character traits to give you a good idea of what the Dutch are really like.

 In general, the Dutch are very happy people.
 In a recent study, they were ranked the fifth happiest people on earth.
 You can notice this because people are generally smiling or seem to be happy when you walk in a city or town.
-It is believed that the dutch are happy because they have it relatively good when you compare it to other countries.
+It is believed that the Dutch are happy because they have it relatively well when you compare it to other countries.